dockerimages/https-gitlab.com-gitlab-org-omnibus-gitlab/doc/settings/puma.md

 ## Running in memory-constrained environments

-For a memory-constrained environment (< 4GB or RAM available), disabling Puma [Clustered mode](https://github.com/puma/puma#clustered-mode).
+In a memory-constrained environment with less than 4GB of RAM available, consider disabling Puma [Clustered mode](https://github.com/puma/puma#clustered-mode).

 Configuring Puma by setting `workers=0` could reduce memory usage by hundreds of MB.
 Unlike in a Clustered mode, which is set up by default, only a single Puma process would serve the application.